sarthak268/Target-Tracking-Simulator/README.md

 - Add your target-tracking algorithm code in the same directory.

 That file must read the current state of the target from the file <i>state_car.txt</i>, which could be used to determine the effectiveness of the choosen action by your algotithm.
-You amy use the snippet given below for reading the file.
+You may use the snippet given below for reading the file.

 ```
 file = open("state_car.txt", "r")